valkim55/VK-team-tracker/README.md

 <br/><br/>

 > ### **Sample Page**
+You can follow this link to the video demonstration of how the application works here: [video](https://drive.google.com/file/d/18IRv4A1Rd46MR7CJspcFYgTMyCePWdVA/view) <br>
 Below is a generated sample webpage of this application where you can see how the data is displayed in the browser. <br>
 <img src='./src/images/sample.png' width="700">
 <br/><br/>